danielvflores/system-token-plugin-spigot/README.md

 - ⛏️ **Custom Pickaxe System**
   Give players a special pickaxe with custom display name, lore, and persistent NBT data.

-- ✨ **Custom Enchantments**
+- ✨ **Flexible Custom Enchantments**
-  - Speed, Explosive, Efficiency, Fortune, Fly, Nuke, Give-Token (all configurable)
+  - Speed, Explosive, Efficiency, Fortune, Fly, Nuke, GiveToken, GiveMoney (all configurable)
+  - **Per-enchant price model system:**
+    - LINEAR, EXPONENTIAL, LOGARITHMIC, PROGRESSIVE_ARITHMETIC
-  - Each enchantment has configurable `cost-per-level` in `config.yml`.
+    - Each enchantment can have its own model and parameters in `config.yml`.
+    - Cost is calculated dynamically based on the model and level.
   - Enchantments are stored as custom NBT tags and reflected in the pickaxe lore.
-  - Some enchantments (like Explosive and Fortune) have custom effects on block break.
-  - Subir de nivel un encantamiento cuesta tokens según el config, y bajar de nivel reembolsa el 90% del costo.
+  - Custom effects (e.g., Explosive, Fortune, GiveToken, GiveMoney).
+  - Leveling up costs tokens according to the configured model; leveling down refunds 90% of the cost.

+- 🖼️ **Enchantments GUI**
+  - Fully configurable interface from `config.yml`.
+  - Placeholder support in name and lore.
+  - Clicking an enchantment charges the correct cost, applies the enchantment, and refreshes the GUI.
+  - Feedback if you lack tokens or permissions.

 - 🔒 **Pickaxe Protection**
   Prevent accidental dropping of the custom pickaxe (requires double-tap Q).